HOLLYWOOD & MGM CONNECT

 TO OFFBEAT WISCONSIN MUSEUM

-Her Hollywood work on the Fudge TV set occurred three times.
-One of the episodes that she worked on was being directed by Happy Days star Anson Williams, who played Potsie.
+Her Hollywood work on the Amblin Fudge TV show set occurred three times.
+One of the Fudge episodes that she worked on was directed by Happy Days star Anson Williams (aka Potsie.)
 The ABC TV show Fudge is based on the books of well-known children’s author Judy Blume, and ran for two years as a series following a Sunday Night Movie debut.
 The cast included Jake Richardson, Luke Tarsitano, Eve Plumb, Forrest Witt.

-The museum program includes a presentation about working on these sets as an expert, a lively demonstration of rare tops, plus time to try 35 different hands-on tops and top games; view the exhibit of 2000 tops, yo-yos, gyroscopes; try the I Spy Hunt and watch videos.
-Several clips will be shown during the visit, including the segment about the museum from Ripley’s Believe it or Not TV show.
-If you cannot make this date, call for future dates or check the events and hours page of the website.
+The museum tour & program includes a presentation about working on these sets as an expert, a lively demonstration of rare tops, plus time to try 35 different hands-on tops and top games; view the exhibit of 2000 tops, yo-yos, gyroscopes; try the I Spy Hunt and watch videos.

 A special traveling presentation about working on the movie and in Hollywood is available for presentation at schools and events.
 Call for details and fees.

 The Top Lady from the Spinning Top & Yo-Yo Museum worked on this MGM film called My Summer Story, the sequel to A Christmas Story.

 See the actual tops from the movie when you visit the museum in Burlington, Wisconsin; and during the tour see a live top throwing demonstration by the expert using the movie tops!
 Always check website for tour times, as the museum is not open everyday.

 My Summer Story is based on the writings of Jean Shepherd.
 This website has still photos from the movie and honors this American writer and humorist.
 Some of the movie tops are shown also!